 Baskets are always a useful and harmonious storage element.
 Even if you just unceremoniously chuck your shoes in them every day, baskets of clutter oddly never appear cluttered.

-Even more functional, designate each family member’s shoe basket with a sign with their name.
+Make them even more functional.
+Designate each family member’s shoe basket with a sign with their name.

-Again, using up that valuable wall real estate to remove the mess from the floor and into a functional storage solution, perfect for any busy family.
+Again, use up that valuable wall real estate to remove the mess from the floor.
+It’s a functional storage solution, perfect for any busy family.

 If you keep all your shoes in an open cupboard or cabinet, you might like to install a curtain rod above and conceal your shoes behind a curtain.

-As organisation becomes a key theme within the cupboards, you’ll see people invest in individual storage containers for each pair of shoes.
-It won’t be the most practical for space, but with labels on the front, you’ll find it easy to locate the pair you’re looking for.
+Finally, some people like to invest in individual storage containers for each pair of shoes.
+It isn’t the most practical use of space nor is it inexpensive.
+But whether see-through or opaque with labels on the front, you’ll find it easy to locate the pair you’re looking for.

-And there you have it, 37 different shoe storage ideas to make sure you can never not locate the matching pair again!
-If you have any other ideas, please let us know in the comments below.
+And there you have it, 40 different shoe storage ideas to make sure you never stumble over discarded shoes on the floor again!
+If you have any other shoe storage ideas that work for you, why not share them in the comments?